Skip to main content

 }

-module will automatically do this for you if you pass it a list of values for a query string parameter.
+The metadata from those columns will then be included in the results.
+To specify multiple columns, repeat the query string parameter once for every column name.
+The requests module will automatically do this for you if you pass it a list of values for a query string parameter.

-To retrieve all metadata columns that the catalog knows about, use metadata_fields=_all
+To retrieve all metadata columns that the catalog knows about, use metadata_fields=_all.

 Note